Entscheider/depthhead/Readme.md

-This repo implements the depth based head pose regression described in the paper "Multiview Facial Landmark Localization in RGB-D Images via Hierarchical Regression With Binary Patterns" from Zhang et al (see [here](https://zhzhanp.github.io/) for the website).
+This repo implements the depth based head pose regression described in the paper "Multiview Facial Landmark Localization in RGB-D Images via Hierarchical Regression With Binary Patterns" by Zhang et al. (see [here](https://zhzhanp.github.io/) for the website).
-A hough forest is implemented for that (see "Class-specific Hough forests for object detection" from J. Gall und V. Lempitsky).
+A hough forest is implemented for that (see "Class-specific Hough forests for object detection" by J. Gall und V. Lempitsky).
-The code is written in rust and uses [stamm](https://github.com/Entscheider/stamm) for implementing the forest.
+The code is written in Rust and uses [Stamm](https://github.com/Entscheider/stamm) for implementing the forest.

 Note: Only head pose regression using a hough forest is implemented.
 The facial landmark localization as well as the pose regression using a GBDT are missing.